keerthi377/Line-following-bot-/README(1).md

 eYRC Crop Drop Bot  - Task6

 Team ID: eYRC#1173

-Authors: Gowri Shankara Narayan, Joshua, Keerthi Sheevani, Nidhi Krishna
+Authors: Gowri Shankara Narayan, Joshua A, Keerthi Sheevani G, Nidhi Krishna D

-Overview:
+OVERVIEW

 This project implements line-following robot using Reinforcement Learning (Q-learning) integrated with STM32 HAL drivers.
 The objective of this task is to develop a line-following algorithm (using PID or Reinforcement Learning) with support for line switching, and to demonstrate a complete pick-and-place mechanism within the given arena.